bcgov/REQ97670-IS27FSD-CC/README.md

 from a position, leaving a vacant position in the hierarchy.
 I then need to see an updated organization view, as described in User Story 1.

-User Story 4: As a Managing director, I need to add a new Manager position beneath an existing Senior Manager.
+User Story 4: As a Director, I need to add a new Manager position beneath an existing Senior Manager.
 I then need to see an updated organization view, as described in User Story 1.

-User Story 5: As a Managing director, I need to associate a new employee with a vacant position.
+User Story 5: As a Director, I need to associate a new employee with a vacant position.
 I then need to see an updated organization view, as described in User Story 1.